Learn about common business mistakes that you should avoid.Click Here

 Closing a business can be difficult.
 Let us protect your interests.
-Herrig & Vogt, LLP is a team of Roseville business attorneys who share decades of collective experience in business law, and we have an exhaustive understanding of the California statutes that apply to business dissolution and related matters.
+Herrig & Vogt, LLP is a team of Roseville business attorneys who share decades of collective experience in Commercial Law, and we have an exhaustive understanding of the California statutes that apply to business dissolution and related matters.
 The process of winding up a corporation can be enormously complex, and even minor mistakes can cause it to drag on or even expose you to liability in the future.

 Months or years after you thought you had completed the dissolution of your business, you could find yourself being sued for old debts or being hit with a large tax bill.
 If you want to take precautions to ensure that you are protected against such events, we can help you understand your options.
 Let our experienced and dedicated business lawyers guide you through the process of corporate dissolution and work to safeguard your personal interests.